ItsK1tty/w1tchdocs/docs/source/reference.rst

 * ``vehicle`` (``Vehicle``) -- The vehicle ID.
 * ``param`` (``string``) -- The handling parameter.

-  * You can find a list of handling parameters here: :doc:`handling`.
+  * You can find a list of handling parameters here: :doc:`things/handling`.

 **Returns:**